Welcome to our new website!

 PRA has recently transitioned to a new management company, Meaningful Measurement, for Membership and Certification processes.
 We are already seeing hopeful signs of improvement.

 If you have unresolved issues with membership status or certification status, please go to the PRA UPDATE to read the message from PRA and find current contact information.
 If your last message to PRA requesting help was prior to March 2022, please contact them again to request assistance.
-PAPRS is very hopeful that you will now be able to get resolution.
+PAPRS is very hopeful that you will now be able to get a resolution.

 Coming Soon